lerouzic/simuQuantGen/README.md

 ```
 ## Fitness

-There are two families of fitness functions,
+There are three families of fitness functions,
 * fitness ==  "gaussian" defines fitness as a bell-shaped stabilizing function, defined by its optimum (the phenotype for which fitness == 1) and the selection strength Vs (the variance of the fitness curve, i.e. large values correspond to small selection).

 $$ w(z) = \exp ( -\frac{1}{2} \frac{(z - \text{sel.optimum})^2}{\text{sel.Vs}} ) $$

+* fitness == "disruptive" applies a double bell-shaped fitness function, with two symmetrical peaks (one at -sel.optimum and the other one at sel.optimum).

 * fitness == "truncation" implements truncation selection, a procedure often associated with artificial selection.
 All individuals above or below a threshold are kept, all the others are discarded.
 The proportion of individuals discarded is given by sel.trunc (sel.trunc = 0: no selection, sel.trunc = 1: no one survives), the sign of sel.trunc defines the direction of selection (if negative, individuals with the lowest phenotype are kept).